thirstycode/Raspi-output-catcher/README.md

 # Instagram output catcher
 -	02:41:04 PM 05 04 --> some error with unfollowing having username disha.patani.updates
+-	02:45:04 PM 14 04 --> total users unfollowed from shraddha.kapoor.sweet - 100
+-	02:42:18 PM 14 04 --> total users unfollowed from disha.patani.updates - 100
+-	02:41:15 PM 14 04 --> some error with unfollowing having username urvashirautela26
+-	02:41:12 PM 14 04 --> No need to unfollow for kriti.sanon143
+-	02:41:09 PM 14 04 --> More following detected for disha.patani.updates.
+Starting unfollow process
+-	02:41:04 PM 14 04 --> No need to unfollow for manushi.chillar.insta
+-	02:41:00 PM 14 04 --> No need to unfollow for realshrutihaasan
+-	02:40:55 PM 14 04 --> some error with unfollowing having username priyanka.chopra143
+-	02:40:54 PM 14 04 --> More following detected for shraddha.kapoor.sweet.
+Starting unfollow process
+-	02:40:48 PM 14 04 --> No need to unfollow for tamannaah.143
 -	02:10:17 PM 14 04 --> total users unfollowed from pure.python - 200
 -	01:24:03 PM 14 04 --> total users unfollowed from pure.python - 100
 -	01:22:48 PM 14 04 --> More following detected for pure.python.
 Starting unfollow process